Economists measure economic activity using several approaches, namely income, expenditure, and output. All three will produce an equal number.

 So, if your brother works abroad, his income is included when calculating GNI but not in GDP.
 Meanwhile, your income, because you are working domestically, is calculated in GDP but not GNP.
 Likewise, your foreign friends’ income is also calculated in GDP because they work and produce domestically.

-There is another measure related to GDP, namely green GDP.
-It is GDP after adjusting for environmental costs, such as natural resource depletion and environmental degradation.
+Another measure related to GDP is green GDP.
+It is the GDP after adjusting for environmental costs, such as natural resource depletion and environmental degradation.
 It is used to measure continuity.

 Calculating GDP with three approaches

-As noted earlier, economists use three approaches to calculate GDP to measure economic activity.
-The three approaches are output, expenditure, and income.
+As noted earlier, economists use three approaches to calculate GDP to measure economic activity: output, expenditure, and income.

 Output approach.
 Economists calculate GDP by adding the value of all final goods and services produced in the economy in a year.
 The key word is final goods and services.
 Thus intermediates are excluded from the calculation under this approach.